webdriverio-community/wdio-vscode-service/README.md

 ### Service Options

 Service options are options needed for the service to set up the test environment.
-They are a superset of the [Chromedriver options](https://webdriver.io/docs/wdio-chromedriver-service#options) which can be applied for this service as well.

 #### `cachePath`